iivanoo/covid-apps-observer/data/data_us/reports/resources/com.ri.crushcovid___2.1/report.md

 <img src="1_star_reviews_wordcloud.png" alt="com.ri.crushcovid 1 reviews"/>
 </p>

+> I can't even get through the agreement/permissions page.
+This is my second attempt with this app after the first version was sending alerts and push messages non stop.
+I guess for every minute I am frustrated trying to use the app, that is a minute that I am less likely to be exposed to Covid.<br> :date: __2020-09-20 13:34:26__

+> I finally left app with newest Version 2.1.
+As Android user the new update has changed app for the worse.
+You can't send info as it just keeps saying u have to fill out info you have already done...and the location tracker is do far off..it has had me listed in Connecticut for hours when I had not left my house in RI..
+Until u fix the bugs...I won't use the app.
+It started off good... programmers...please don't make the users your Beta group!
+You should have noticed these bugs if u tested!<br> :date: __2020-09-16 20:47:27__

 > Refuses to open after recent update.
 Removed and reinstalled and still fails<br> :date: __2020-09-11 15:49:03__

 > The location diary doesn't work because the location services doesn't have an always on option, it only has "Allow only whole using the app"<br> :date: __2020-09-09 19:43:40__